Lama Yeshe Sangmo

 Lama Djangchub (Jerena Smuk) came to Germany in 1958 as a six-year-old from present-day Slovenia.
 She met her teacher Gendun Rinpoche in 1985, attended the three-year retreat in Halscheid under his leadership from 1986 to 1990 and received the nuns’ vows from him in 1991.
 After her second three-year retreat from 1991 to 1994 in Kundreul Ling in the Auvergne / France, she lived there for 12 more years in the nunnery.

 Lama Djangchub was the director of the center in Jägerndorf / Germany for many years.
-She currently lives in Lower Bavaria and teaches in German-speaking countries.
+Since summer 2018 she lives in the Residential Project Möhra.

 Lama Drubtschog Wangmo